 Norway isn’t that far, especially if you are already in Europe.
 Natalie and I flew from Frankfurt to Bergen and flight time was just 90 minutes.
-On the return we flew Oslo to Paris, and that flight was 1 hour and 45 minutes.
+On the return, we flew Oslo to Paris, and that flight was 1 hour and 45 minutes.
 We landed in Bergen 36 hours after the horrible tragedy in Oslo.
 The pilot on our Lufthansa flight set the tone when he said he’d just come from Norway and it was a very depressed country, but he hoped our visit would bring some happiness to the people.
 As you can imagine, all the papers and most of the TV stations had nonstop coverage of this tragedy, and there was at least one makeshift memorial in each town we visited.
 Here’s a video of the two biggest ones we came across.

 When we landed we discovered how expensive Norway is.
 A sandwich at Upper Crust deli in the airport goes for 70NOK (Norwegian krone), which translates to US$12.31.
 That’s also the price of a grilled chicken salad at Burger King in the city (I didn’t eat there–just saw the advertisement).
-One thing that’s not expensive is Internet.
-Most hotels and airport offer it for free.
+One thing that’s not expensive is the Internet.
+Most hotels and airports offer it for free.
 Hurtigruten did too, but it was pathetically slow.
 Actually, it was basically nonexistent, which is why I’m writing this story a month later.

 The Norwegians Are Friendly